 - thiazide diuretics, which flush excess water and salt from the body

 - beta-blockers, which reduce both your heart rate and the force at which blood is pumped around your body

 The most commonly prescribed cholesterol-lowering medicines are called statins.

 Statins can be prescribed to help lower high cholesterol, whether it's caused by a lack of exercise or a diet high in fat.

-They can also help people who have an inherited condition that causes high cholesterol in their blood (this is called familial hypercholesterolaemia).
+They can also help people who have an inherited condition that causes to much cholesterol in their blood (this is called familial hypercholesterolaemia).

-Your local pharmacist is a trained expert in medicines, and can provide information and advice about your medicines, how to take them and what to do if you have any side effects.
+A local pharmacist is a trained expert in medicines and can provide information and advice about your medicines, including how to take them and what to do if you have any side effects.

 Next review due: 16 March 2023